myspotontheweb/kapitan-demo/README.md

 type: Opaque
 ```

-These secrets designed to be safely committed to git and can be decoded as follows:
+These secrets designed to be safely committed to git (see note) and can be decoded as follows:

 ```
 kapitan refs --reveal -f compiled/app1-deploy1/secret.yaml
 ```

+Note:

+* Secrets of type "plain" or "base64" are designed to use in demos.
+Use one of the supported encryption types for production.